adwise-fiu/Level-Site-PPDT/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Project status
-Fully tested and completed.
-Although I believe I need a label encoder to compare two strings.
+The project is fully tested.
+Not sure why the encryption library seems to have a bug in comparisons, and TLS Sockets do not work on EKS, but I will fix this eventually.
+Also, I should probably look into a nicer way to make arbitrary YAML files for level-sites.